Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/algorithmic-analysis.md

 These three rules, when put together, cover a wide range of programs.
 The primary exception is recursive functions -- none of the rules can be applied to calls of recursive functions (indirect or otherwise).

-### "Adding up" Big-O's
+### Combining Big-Os

-Originally, we stated that to obtain the big O of a program, you add up the big Os of its constituent parts.
+Originally, we stated that to obtain the big O of a program, you combine the big Os of its constituent parts.
 Unfortunately that is a bit of a simplification:

 **Question:** What is the Big-O of the following program?